 The closest airport to Acadia National Park is the regional Hancock County Airport, located about 10 miles from the Park.
 You can catch a direct flight into Hancock County Airport from Boston’s Logan Airport.

-If you are looking to fly into a different airport, below are the closest major airports to Acadia National Park:
+If you are looking to fly to a different airport, below are the closest major airports to Acadia National Park:

 Option 1: Rent A Car

-Regardless of which airport you choose to fly into, renting a car is the easiest way to get to and from Bar Harbor, explore Acadia National Park and its surrounding areas You can plan to rent your car from whatever airport you arrive at.
-Seeing the park by your own vehicle is our recommended way to get around and explore Acadia National Park.
+Regardless of which airport you choose to fly into, renting a car is the easiest way to get to and from Bar Harbor and explore Acadia National Park and its surrounding areas You can plan to rent your car from whatever airport you arrive at.
+Seeing the park in your own vehicle is our recommended way to get around and explore Acadia National Park.
 Having the freedom to go where you want, when you want is a lovely thing.